vinlok/vinlok.github.io/_posts/2015-12-01-git-basics.md

 $git status --short
 A  sample.txt
 ```
-- Lets further move it to next stage which is commited:
+- Lets further move it to next stage which is committed:
 git commit -m "Creating sample.txt with content from user vinlok"

 - Lets push this file to github server repo.